gidobot/UWOpticalSystemsDesignTools/README.md

 Example image of the user interface
 ![alt text](resources/interface.png)

 The interface is divided into three sections: where the top section is hardware and lighting configuration, the middle section is input operational parameters, and the bottom section is the output performance and constraints of the imaging system.
-Following are brief descriptions of the different paramters.
+Following are brief descriptions of the different parameters.

 #### Lights